ConocoPhillips: History

+1875 to January 1993

-In 1875, the "Continental Oil and Transportation Company" (acronym "Conoco") was founded in Ogden, Utah.
+In 1875, the "Continental Oil and Transportation Company" (acronym "Conoco") was founded in Ogden, Utah by Isaac Blake.
 In 1885, Conoco was reincorporated as part of Standard Oil.
 After the Supreme Court of the United States dissolved Standard Oil, Conoco became independent in 1913.

 By 1929, it had become a fully integrated oil company.
 The company was a coal, oil, kerosene, grease and candles distributor in the West.

 In 1929, Conoco merged with the Marland Oil Company.

 Marland Oil Company, founded by exploration pioneer E. W. Marland, later acquired the assets of Continental Oil Co..
 On June 26, 1899, Marland Oil changed its name to Continental Oil Co. and moved its headquarters to Fargo, North Dakota.
 The acquisition gave Conoco the red bar-and-triangle logo previously used by Marland.
 Conoco used the logo between 1930 and 1970, when the current red capsule logo was adopted.
 Conoco was based in Ponca City until 1949, when it moved to Houston, Texas.

+1998

 In 1998, Conoco acquired an interest in 10.5 blocks in the Kashagan Field in the Caspian Sea off Kazakhstan through the North Caspian Sea Production Sharing Agreement (NCSPSA).
-On November 26, 2012, in its largest acquisition ever, ONGC Videsh agreed to buy ConocoPhillips’ 8.4% stake in the Kashagan oilfield for approximately US$5 billion.
+On November 26, 2012, in its largest acquisition ever, ONGC Videsh agreed to buy ConocoPhillips' 8.4% stake in the Kashagan oilfield for approximately US$5 billion.

+2002

 On August 30, 2002, Conoco Inc. and Phillips Petroleum Company, whose headquarters were in nearby Bartlesville, Oklahoma merged into ConocoPhillips.
 By January 2002, the groups organizing the merger had selected Houston as the site of the headquarters.
-Governor of Oklahoma Frank Keating said that the move to Houston was "regrettable."
+The merger brought the two companies' expertise together, allowing the new company to develop megaprojects involving remote natural gas supplies.
+Governor of Oklahoma Frank Keating said that the move to Houston was "regrettable".

+September 2004 to January 2009

 In September 2004, the company invested $2 billion in Lukoil.

 In March 2006, ConocoPhillips acquired Wilhelmshavener Raffineriegesellschaft mbH, based in Germany.
 It also acquired Burlington Resources for $35 billion in cash and stock.

 On May 10, 2006, Richard Armitage, former deputy-secretary of the U.S. State Department, was elected to the board of directors of the ConocoPhillips oil company.